-I’m a philosopher of cognitive science and mind and a digital rights activist.
-I have a PhD from the University of Edinburgh and am a postdoc researcher at the LOGOS research group of the University of Barcelona.
+I’m a philosopher of mind and cognitive science with interests in various related fields such as epistemology, philosophy of technology, and metaphysics.
+I have a PhD from the University of Edinburgh and was a postdoc researcher at the LOGOS research group of the University of Barcelona.

-Other topics that I’m interested in include copyright ethics, human-machine interaction, international relations (especially in Eastern Europe), behavioural economics, moral psychology, and epistemology.
+Other topics that I’m interested in include copyright ethics, human-machine interaction, international relations, and moral psychology.

 I have also been active in various digital rights organisations and working groups (FYEG, EDRi, Digitale Gesellschaft DE, Digitale Gesellschaft CH, digital [x].
 You can find various contributions I have made to opensource software on my GitHub.